Premmgr/Local-Kubernetes-environment-prototype-1/README.md

 # Local kubernetes env setup

 ## Description
-This is experimental kubernetes local environment setup (only tested on Ubuntu 22.04)
+This is an experimental kubernetes local environment setup (only tested on Ubuntu 22.04)

 --------------------------------------------------
 What this project provides